DLR policy statement on its human rights strategy pursuant to § 6 of the German Supply Chain Due Diligence Act (LkSG)

 The DLR Executive Board is responsible for monitoring compliance with and implementation of human rights-related due diligence obligations.
 Risk management is monitored by the DLR Human Rights Officer.
 Risk analyses and the implementation of preventive and remedial measures are carried out by the relevant DLR departments, for example DLR Purchasing, in close cooperation with the DLR Human Rights Officer.

-Information and complaints procedures
+Whistleblowing and complaints procedure

-DLR has set up a freely accessible whistleblowing system through which employees and third parties can report human rights or environmental risks and violations of human rights or environmental obligations committed by DLR, DLR's direct and indirect suppliers or other cooperation and business partners of DLR at any time.
+DLR has set up a freely accessible whistleblower system that employees and third parties can use at any time to report human rights or environmental risks and violations of human rights or environmental duties caused by DLR, DLR's direct and indirect suppliers or other DLR cooperation and business partners.
+Complaints can be addressed in particular to sorgfaltspflichten[at]dlr.de.
+The effectiveness of the complaints procedure is reviewed annually by DLR.

 Risk analysis